OSU creates new barley varieties for food, beer and forage

 Varieties are evaluated for yield, disease resistance, cold tolerance and baking quality

 Barley has been an underappreciated cousin of wheat, even though it is one of the world's oldest cultivated crops.
-But that's starting to change amid a growing interest in microbrews and whole-grain diets.
+But that's changing amid a growing interest in microbrews and whole-grain diets.
 Helping lead the way is its cheerleader, OSU, which is developing new varieties of this superfood.
-The university released 12 new varieties between 1993 and 2012.
+The university has released 11 new varieties and one genetic seed stock since 1993.

 One of them is Alba, a variety with excellent disease resistance that thrives in high rainfall areas.
 Another, Full Pint, has captured the imagination of craft brewers due to the unique flavors its malt imparts to quality beers.
-For research purposes, OSU plans to release Streaker, the first naked food barley adapted to the Pacific Northwest and one that could rival oatmeal as a breakfast staple for health-conscious consumers.
+OSU released the germplasm #STRKR – the first naked food barley adapted to the Pacific Northwest and one that research is showing will rival oatmeal as a breakfast staple for health-conscious consumers.
+The variety Buck was released in 2016 as a #STRKR replacement.

-Researchers are also trying to identify genes that allow barley to withstand low temperatures, resist disease and survive with little water and nitrogen.
+OSU researchers are also identifying genes that allow barley to withstand low temperatures and resist disease.
 They’re also looking for genes responsible for malting quality, nutritional properties and flowering time.
-In plots in Pendleton, OSU is seeing if barley can compete economically with wheat to give farmers a different source of income.
-It has found that some varieties can equal or surpass some types of wheat on a pound-by-pound basis.
+In plots at targeted sites in Oregon’s many diverse growing regions, OSU is seeing if barley can compete economically with wheat to give farmers a different source of income.

 Additionally, OSU is testing how its new cultivars hold up in the kitchen by developing new products with them like granola, popped barley, tortillas, pretzels, baguettes, pita breads, sourdoughs and focaccia.
-Barley breakfast bars, made with Streaker barley, are on the menu in the Bethel School District.
+OSU has built and equipped a malt house that will assist in efficiently developing new varieties with unique malting and brewing properties.

 Read more about OSU's research on barley in an article from Oregon's Agricultural Progress magazine.

-Sources: OSU barley breeder Pat Hayes; U.N.
+Patrick Hayes, OSU barley breeder; U.N.
 Food and Agriculture Organization; USDA's National Agricultural Statistics Service.